AngleSharp/AngleSharp/docs/tutorials/01-API.md

 2. It is easy to turn off resource loading (even for particular elements) without affecting document loading / form submission at all.

 There is also a base implementation called `BaseLoader`.

+## Advanced Concepts

+Beyond the standard usage of AngleSharp some other

+### Attributes

+The `AngleSharp.Attributes` namespace also features the attributes being used to decorate the interfaces (and enumerations and delegates).
+Here we have:

+* `DomAccessorAttribute` for defining special accessors such as getters, setters or deleters
+* `DomHistoricalAttribute` to indicate an obsolete status
+* `DomDescriptionAttribute` to store a description string for a DOM part
+* `DomNoInterfaceObjectAttribute` to declare a type being interfaced only, i.e. no object realization available
+* `DomPutForwardsAttribute` to set the name of the method of the related object, where input should be forwarded
+* `DomNameAttribute` to represent the original API name

+The API of the interfaces / DOM objects has been changed in such a way, that it is still the original DOM API (nothing is missing), but with naming and types being .NET conform and (hopefully) easier to work with.